ohspc89/hbcd_motion_postproc/docs/source/introduction.rst

 on its next flat surface.
 Wait 10 seconds.
 You should put the sensor in 6 different positions and collect 10 seconds of data in each position, so just over a minute of data in total (including the time to rotate it).
-It does not matter what order you do this in.
+It does not matter what order you do this in."

 Data files included in the data release are raw sensor data in `BIDS <https://bids.neuroimaging.io>`_ format for the calibration and 72-hour files for the right and the left leg